openjs-foundation/cross-project-council/bylaws.md

 ### Section 1.4 *Purpose*

-(a)The nature of the business or purposes to be conducted or promoted by the JS Foundation is toengage in any lawful act or activity for which corporations that are organized not for profit may beorganized under the General Corporation Law of Delaware.
-The primary purpose of the JS Foundation(collectively, “the Purpose”) is to: (i) drive widespread adoption and continued development of keyJavaScript solutions and related technologies; (ii) facilitate collaboration within the JavaScript developmentcommunity; (iii) create a center of gravity for open source projects throughout the end-to-end JavaScriptecosystem guiding them toward open governance and diverse collaborator bases; (iv) host the infrastructureto support hosted open source projects (the “Projects”); (v) enable, through advancement of the JSFoundation’s projects and strategic partnerships, an open and accessible web; and (vi) undertake such otheractivities as may from time to time be appropriate to further the purposes and achieve the goals set Forth above.
+(a)The nature of the business or purposes to be conducted or promoted by the JS Foundation is to engage in any lawful act or activity for which corporations that are organized not for profit may be organized under the General Corporation Law of Delaware.
+The primary purpose of the JS Foundation(collectively, “the Purpose”) is to: (i) drive widespread adoption and continued development of key JavaScript solutions and related technologies; (ii) facilitate collaboration within the JavaScript development community; (iii) create a center of gravity for open source projects throughout the end-to-end JavaScript ecosystem guiding them toward open governance and diverse collaborator bases; (iv) host the infrastructure to support hosted open source projects (the “Projects”); (v) enable, through advancement of the JS Foundation’s projects and strategic partnerships, an open and accessible web; and (vi) undertake such other activities as may from time to time be appropriate to further the purposes and achieve the goals set Forth above.

 (b)The JS Foundation will promote the Projects.
-Subject to Section 13.3, Members are expected to support the design, development, or application of hardware or software products that will implement oneor more Projects.
-In furtherance of these efforts, the JS Foundation shall seek to solicit the participation ofall interested parties on a fair, equitable and open basis in the Projects.
+Subject to Section 13.3, Members are expected to support the design, development, or application of hardware or software products that will implement one or more Projects.
+In furtherance of these efforts, the JS Foundation shall seek to solicit the participation of all interested parties on a fair, equitable and open basis in the Projects.

 \(c) In support of such purpose, the JS Foundation may engage in some or